 - In Final Fantasy X, the "Extract X"note abilities (which can all be learned early on and found on weapons) can be used to guarantee an enemy drops the relevant sphere (which are used to unlock stat bonuses on the sphere grid).

 - Final Fantasy Tactics A2 gives you the Trophy Hunt ability as an exclusive skill for Vaan's Sky Pirate job, when used to defeat an enemy it guarantees you a drop of rank 4 loot.
+There's also the Hunter class's Hunting command, which deals low damage but gives you a second item drop if it KOs an enemy.
+The Alchemist class also gains the Transmute ability, which converts the target into an item.

 - In Mega Man Battle Network games (especially those that have the Navi Customizer system - starting in the third game), you can equip a program that will guarantee you getting a battle chip after every battle (normally it's either Zenny or chip).
 A similar program also exists for Zenny-only drops.